jj230/jj230/splunk.md

 <figure><img src=".gitbook/assets/Screenshot 2024-01-11 at 10.50.13 AM.jpg" alt=""><figcaption></figcaption></figure>

-I perfomed a basic query on events within the last 60 minutes.
+I performed a basic query on events within the last 60 minutes.
 From one of the events, I extracted the OS field and saved it as "platform".
 This would allow me to sort and query data based on what platform a user was utilizing.

 <div align="left">